How to Play DVD on Nintendo Wii/Wii U with/without Homebrew

 In this article, we'll guide you through the process of playing DVDs on your Nintendo Wii, making it easy to unleash your movie collection on the big screen without the need for a separate DVD player or other equipment.
 Whether it's movie night with friends or family, or you simply want to maximize the utility of your Wii console, we've got you covered with all the information you need to get started.

 Play DVD on Wii/Wii U in 2 Ways:

-Method 1 How to Play DVD on Wii/Wii U via Photo Channel
+Method 1 How to Play DVD on Wii/Wii U in AVI Format via Photo Channel

 Nintendo Wii and Wii U do not play DVDs directly.
 Fortunately, there're workarounds.
 The first method is to rip DVD to SD card, insert the SD card into Wii/Wii U, and play the DVD rip file via Photo Channel.

 What is Photo Channel?

 Nintendo Wii and Wii U classify available applications into different channels and collects them in Wii Menu.
 Photo Channel is one of the built-in channels in Wii.
 Please note that Wii U users need to install Photo Channel manually.
 Not only can Photo Channel be used to view photos on SD card, but also watch videos.
 Before we rip DVD, we also need to figure out what video formats Photo Channel supports.

 - Videos in AVI and MOV (QuickTime) encoded as motion JPEG or MPEG-4 format with a resolution of up to 848x480 can be supported by Nintendo Wii.